Alberta Opticians are bound by a code of ethics, but what does this mean for you?

 An optician must be honest and impartial when serving a client.
-Your optician is bound by law to treat you as a patient before a patron.
-This means that your health and well-being come first, and selling you a product comes second.
+Your optician is bound by law to treat you as a patient before a patron; which means that your health and well-being come first, and selling you a product comes second.
 All recommendations made for your glasses should be in the interest of comfort and utility, giving you a better visual experience.

-If you optician retires, goes on leave, or is otherwise unavailable for an extended period of time, it is their responsibility to transfer your files to another optician, so that your service is not interrupted in their absence.
+If you optician retires, goes on leave, or is otherwise unavailable for an extended period of time, they must transfer your files to another optician, so that your service is not interrupted in their absence.

 Opticians are responsible for protecting the privacy of your records.
-You can request a copy of your files, but they are not allowed to give you the original file.
+You can request a copy of your files, but the optician must keep the original file.
 This is a legal requirement.
 With your consent, an optician may release your records to another health professional within your circle of care.

-It is illegal to practice opticianry without a license.
-Make sure your optician is registered…
+It is illegal to practice without a license.
+Make sure your optician is registered.

-The ACAO exists to regulate opticians in Alberta, but unfortunately, we are not psychic.
-We can’t stop imposters before they act, potentially putting you at risk.
+The ACAO exists to regulate opticians in Alberta, but unfortunately we cannot always identify imposters before they act.
 This is why we have requirements for our registered members.
 We require all practicing opticians to display their current practice permits in a prominent location.
-If it’s not immediately visible, ask to see this important document so that you are positive the person you are seeing is actually an licensed optician.
+If it’s not immediately visible, ask to see this important document so that you are positive the person you are seeing is actually a licensed optician.

 Why can’t just anyone be an optician?

-To make sure you see well, precise measurements are taken from your face and eyes to make your lenses.
-The results must be accurately transferred to the eyewear.
-This is not a simple task! should your Registered Optician make a mistake by as little as 1 millimeter, you may not be able to use your new eyewear.
+To make sure you can see well, we take precise measurements of your face and eyes to make your lenses.
+The measurements must be extremely accurate.
+This is not a simple task!
+Should your Registered Optician make a mistake by as little as 1 millimeter, you may not be able to use your new eyewear.

-You want to “look good,” but you also want to LOOK good…
+You want to look good but you also need to see well